-Adjective Phrase Adverb Phrase

-Name: Date: ------------- --

-1.4d Producing Prepositional Phrases and Sentence Variety

-Instructions: First, add the adverb prepositional phrase to the beginning of the sentence followed by a comma.
+Name e: Date: 1.4d Producing Prepositional Phrases and Sentence Variety comm uctions: First, add the adverb prepositional phrase to the beginning of the sentence followed by a na.
 Second, add the adverb prepositional phrase to the end of the sentence.
-Do not use a comma when the prepositional phrase is at the end of the sentence.
+Do not use a comma when repositional phrase is at the end of the sentence.
 1. (in 1804) The first roller coaster was opened in Paris.

-- 2. (at the end of a coaster ride) The safety bar must be unlocked. - 3. (for many years) Roller coasters were made of wood.
+2. (at the end of a coaster ride) The safety bar must be unlocked.
+3. (for many years) Roller coasters were made of wood.
 4. (at many amusement parks) A roller coaster is the most popular ride.
 5. (for many adults) A roller coaster ride is a vivid memory.

-1.4e Producing Correct Word Order

-Instructions: Put the words in the boxes into correct sentence order.

-in Russia / the first roller coasters / hills / were / of ice have / roller coasters / generally do not / inversions and twists / of wood / made the first American roller coasters / from coal carts / were made is / the longest roller coaster / in the world / in Japan in the world / the fastest roller coaster / at speeds / of 149mph / moves
+Name :: Date: 1.4e Producing Correct Word Order Instru actions: Put the words in the boxes into correct sentence order.
+1. in Russia / the first roller coasters / hills / were / of ice 2. have / roller coasters / generally do not / inversions and twists / of wood / made 3. the first American roller coasters / from coal carts / were made 4. is / the longest roller coaster / in the world / in Japan 5. in the world / the fastest roller coaster / at speeds / of 149mph / moves